 The causes of unhealthy diets and obesity are also linked to shifts in food culture.
-Over the last decade there has been an increasing trend towards the consumption of fast food, pre-prepared, convenience food products and a decline in cooking from scratch^{16, 17}.
-Evidence from Change For Life suggests that 96% of households use pre-prepared foods (e.g. pizza, chicken nuggets) and only 16% cook from scratch every day17.

-This shift in consumer behaviour is not only associated with a rise in obesity, but it has contributed to a national decline in cooking ability, with 1 in 6 people lacking the skills, confidence and ability to cook and prepare meals from scratch affecting their ability to feed themselves healthily and affordably^{18, 19}.
-Evidence suggests that the reasons for these trends are associated with increased time constraints, shifting family priorities, the effect of food advertising, an increased availability of pre-prepared foods and decreased opportunities for cooking skill acquisition both within the home and public-sector educational organisations20.
+Over the last decade there has been an increasing trend towards the consumption of fast food, preprepared, convenience food products and a decline in cooking from scratch (Grinnel-Wright et al., 2013; Ute, 2013).
+Evidence from Change For Life suggests that 96% of households use pre-prepared foods (e.g. pizza, chicken nuggets) and only 16% cook from scratch every day (Ute, 2013).
+This shift in consumer behaviour is not only associated with a rise in obesity, but it has contributed to a national decline in cooking ability, with 1 in 6 people lacking the skills, confidence and ability to cook and prepare meals from scratch affecting their ability to feed themselves healthily and affordably (Good Food 2011; Short, 2003).
+The reasons for these trends are associated with increased time constraints, shifting family priorities, the effect of food advertising, an increased availability of pre-prepared foods and decreased opportunities for cooking skill acquisition both within the home and public-sector educational organisations (Chenhall, 2010).